TreyRubino/languages-and-compilers/cool-treewalk-interpreter/README.md

                   semantics for COOL, handling object creation, method dispatch, control flow and expression evaluation.
 - `lexer/`: Lexical analysis phase.
 Contains OCamllex scanner definition that tokenizes COOL source files into a stream of tokens.
 - `parser/`: Parsing phase.
-Users OCamlyacc to transform token streams into abstract syntax tree (ASTs) according to COOL grammar.
+Uses OCamlyacc to transform token streams into abstract syntax tree (ASTs) according to COOL grammar.
-- `tests/`: Contains COOL library of COOL programs to test the interpreter on.
+- `tests/`: Contains library of COOL programs to test the interpreter on.
 Covers a wide range of functionality for all parts of this project.
 Specific unit tests are found in the individual directories.
 - `cool-manual.pdf`: The official COOL language specification and reference manual used for grammar, semantics, and test conformance.